heidenreich/theironyard.github.io/source/academy/front-end-engineering/faq/index.markdown

   - We hire the best instructors in the industry, require that they have teaching/mentorship experience, pay them what they'd be worth at a *really* good programming job at an awesome company, and give them a month off paid to explore the world of programming and bring that knowledge back into The Iron Yard and our curriculum.
   - Our class size is capped at 15 students.
 When you do the math for almost any code school, you realize that adding more students gets very lucrative, very quickly.
 We started our first class with 7 students and grew it to a number that ensured that each and every person who comes through our program gets as much one-on-one mentorship time with the instructor as they need.
 In fact, that's what our lab time is all about—not dozens and dozens of students trying to hack it out on their own with little or no access to the actual professor.
   - *We don't take placement fees from our hiring partners.* This is a big one.
 Many code schools business models run on kickback from placing students in jobs, whether that's tuition reimbursement or the fee a recruitment firm would get in the same situation.
 There's nothing inherently wrong with that, but we decided that if we really were 100% committed to our students that it wouldn't be healthy to have an economic interest in where they go to work.
-- **Dollar for dollar, we’re one of the most affordable programs out there for the quality and results that you get in return.** A new laptop and *guaranteed job offers* are hard to come by, and the total cost of getting both at The Iron Yard is more affordable than other programs.
+- **Dollar for dollar, we’re one of the most affordable programs out there for the quality and results that you get in return.** *Guaranteed job offers* are hard to come by, and the total cost of getting both at The Iron Yard is more affordable than other programs.
 Also, the cost of living in our cities is generally far less than places like New York and San Francisco, making the life transition much more feasible for people in all walks of life.
 - **We teach far more than code**, bringing in guest-lecturers who talk about design fundamentals, how to work well with designers, other disciplines of programming, entrepreneurship, and more.
 We provide our students with the widest possible gamut of exposure so that they have a well-rounded view of the industry when they graduate.
 - **We place a high value on soft skills**, focusing on the qualitative aspects of being a successful programmer, whether that’s in a freelance career or at a company.
 We give students feedback on their interaction and contribution in group projects, their communication with us during the program and the strengths and weaknesses they’ll carry into their work.
 On top of this individualized attention, our team lectures throughout the semester on communication skills, freelance contracts, team dynamics and provides contract templates and proposals they'll need when they graduate.
 - **Our job-placement is personalized**.
 Our team works incredibly hard to get students where they want to be, whether that’s a startup or a large corporation.
 We have contacts all around the country and after the program we meet weekly and communicate as often as needed with each student to execute a job-searching strategy.
 We also perform mock interviews so that there aren’t any surprises when you graduate.